vic-kostrzewski/vic-kostrzewski.github.io/_posts/2024-11-7-10-ideas-about-writing-documentation-for-your-own-projects.md

 **6. Choose your buckets wisely.** Where will you look, if you have to visit this place again?
 If you think the answer is obvious, make it obviouser still.
 Trust me, it won't be obvious in a few weeks' time.

-**7. Is audio the way to go?** If your project mostly involves screen / keyboard work, then maybe you feel a mental block from having to commit to yet another open tab / window in which to record your docs.
+**7. Is audio the way to go?** If your project mostly involves screen / keyboard work, then maybe you feel a mental block from having to commit to yet another open tab / window in which to type your docs.
 Make like Dana Scully and dictate stuff to yourself.
 It's now easier than ever to have good quality transcripts appear in your folder in no time at all.

 **8. Have few flags and use them generously.** It doesn't make sense (to me at least) to go overboard with formatting and labelling if the project notes are just for me.
 But I'd probably appreciate at least these two signals: "this is what really stumped me" and "this is what worked really well".
 Make them easy to use (bold and italic, green and red if you can do colour, or keyword / mic taps if you're dictating).